Top 7 Proven Health Benefits Of Dark Chocolate

-And on top of this these compounds are also highly anti-inflammatory, and it's inflammation that is the trigger for all kinds of disease - including heart disease.
+On top of this, these compounds are also highly anti-inflammatory, and it's inflammation that is the trigger for all kinds of disease, including heart disease.

-So the combined effect of this is a significant reduction in the risk of cardiovascular disease.
+So, the combined effect of all this is a significant reduction in the risk of cardiovascular disease.
 In fact it can amount to a reduction of over 50% if you eat a moderate amount of high flavanol dark chocolate five or more times per week.

 4. Dark Chocolate Can Help Prevent Diabetes